At Bristol we want to attract students from all backgrounds as we believe a student community that reflects our society will benefit everyone.

-You may receive a contextual offer for one of the following reasons:
+You may be eligible for a contextual offer if one of the following statements applies to you:

-You have attended an aspiring school or college
+You have attended an aspiring state school or college

-You will be eligible for a contextual offer if you are applying from an aspiring state school or college.
+You will be eligible for a contextual offer if you are applying from an aspiring state school or college, which we define as:

-- average attainment in A-levels, International Baccalaureate, Pre-U and Extended Projects qualifications.
+- A-levels, International Baccalaureate, Pre-U and Extended Projects qualifications (England)

-If you are currently attending school, you must apply through a school or college in one of the below lists to be eligible:
+If you are currently attending school or college and applying for 2023 university entry, you must apply through a school or college listed below to be eligible.

-We use the 'applying from' school code or the education history on your UCAS form to determine the school or college you have attended, so you must ensure these are correct when you apply.
+We use the 'applying from' school code on your UCAS form to determine the school or college you have attended, so you must ensure this is correct when you apply.